Internet-Draft | SPICE SD-CWT | June 2025 |

-This document describes a data minimization technique for use with CBOR Web Token (CWT).
-The approach is based on Selective Disclosure JSON Web Token (SD-JWT), with changes to align with CBOR Object Signing and Encryption (COSE).¶
+This specification describes a data minimization technique for use with CBOR Web Tokens (CWTs).
+The approach is based on the Selective Disclosure JSON Web Token (SD-JWT), with changes to align with CBOR Object Signing and Encryption (COSE) and CWTs.¶

 This note is to be removed before publishing as an RFC.¶